PHPMessageBus/eventbus-queue/README.md

 This package will provide you for the classes necessary to build:

 - **The Producer**: code that sends the Event to a Queue by serializing the Event.
 This happens synchronously.
-- **The Consumer**: code that reads in the background, therefore asynchronously, from the Event from the Queue and passes it to the EventBus to do the heavy lifting.
+- **The Consumer**: code that reads in the background, therefore asynchronously, reads and unserializes the Event from the Queue and passes it to the EventBus to do the heavy lifting.

 ## Installation